CourseNotesBTH/DV2577/Cheat Sheet.md

 Attribution Based Access Control (ABAC) is considered a next-generation policy-based access control system.

-Cross-Site Request Forgery (CSRF) attacks  can be mitigated by implementing a defense-in-depth technique such as not including secrets in the URL?
+Cross-Site Request Forgery (CSRF) attacks  can be mitigated by implementing a defense-in-depth technique such as not including secrets in the URL.

 CAPTCHA can be used to protect authentication systems from automated brute-force attacks.